 Advisors should attend meetings with back office within their champion role and bring back updated information, for example street scene, bad weather warnings, etc.

-7. The Habits of Highly Effective Agents
+7. Train the Habits of Highly Effective Agents

 Contributed by: Andrew